Kdyby/Translation/docs/en/index.md

 	translation: Kdyby\Translation\DI\TranslationExtension
 ```

-If you're using stable Nette, the series `0.10` is for you, so install it using this command
+You might also wanna add the `@dev` stability flag if you like to live on the edge.

+And if you're using old stable Nette `2.0.*`, there is release for you but it's not developed anymore, only bugfix patches are being released.

 ```sh
 $ composer require kdyby/translation:~0.10